Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/apis/export-api.md

 ---
 title: Export API
 description: Use the Export API to export your event data.
 ---

-The Export API lets you export your projects's event data.
+The Export API lets you export your project's event data.

 --8<-- "includes/postman.md"